learnk8s/learnk8s.io/src/advancedKubectl/content.md

 To install kubectx, just follow the [instructions on the GitHub page](https://github.com/ahmetb/kubectx/#installation).

 Both `kubectx` and `kubens` provide **command completion** through a completion script.
-This allows you to auto-complete the context names and namespaces, so that you don't have to fully type them.
+This allows you to auto-complete the context names and namespaces so that you don't have to fully type them.
 You can find the instructions to set up completion on the [GitHub page](https://github.com/ahmetb/kubectx/#installation) as well.

 Another useful feature of kubectx is the [**interactive mode**](https://github.com/ahmetb/kubectx/#interactive-mode).
-This works in conjunction with the [**fzf**](https://github.com/junegunn/fzf) tool, which you have to install separately (in fact, installing fzf, automatically enables kubectx interactive mode).The interactive mode allows you to select the target context or namespace through an interactive fuzzy search interface (provided by fzf).
+This works in conjunction with the [**fzf**](https://github.com/junegunn/fzf) tool, which you have to install separately (in fact, installing fzf, automatically enables kubectx interactive mode).
+The interactive mode allows you to select the target context or namespace through an interactive fuzzy search interface (provided by fzf).

 ### Use shell aliases